5 Ways Ethical Leaders Solve Problems

 The cornerstone is the first block laid in a masonry foundation.
 It is the reference point from which all subsequent stones achieve their alignment.
 If the cornerstone is uneven or not square to the foundation lines, the finished building will be flawed.

-If we misplace our cornerstone because we don’t treat people with respect or cannot build trust, our problem solving will be defective.
+Therefore, if we place our cornerstone incorrectly because we don’t treat people with respect or cannot build trust, our problem solving will be defective.

 Deliberate Dark Design Patterns

-On the dark side of influence, we have social media apps and peer pressure.
+On the dark side of influence, the bad-end of our scale, we have social media apps and peer pressure.
 How many of us have tried to cancel a subscription and got lost among the maze of hard to find “delete” buttons and obvious, “Please Stay!
 Here’s a Free Gift!” buttons?

 Ambivalent Management Mandates

 Some people revel in the rules, others rebel.
-Most of us just shrug our shoulders and get on with them, with the occasional “convenient interpretation” when needed.
+Most of us just shrug our shoulders and tolerate them with an eye-roll and the occasional “convenient interpretation” when needed.
 This makes mandates and policy passive influencers.

 Influence Through Positive Behaviours